Reward Learning through Ranking Mean Squared Error: Ranked Return Regression for RL -- R4

-There are multiple advantages to using the rMSE objective over the RbRL objective: \begin{enumerate} \item \textbf{Eliminating hyperparameters:} The RbRL objective requires specifying rating class boundaries $B$.
+In this example, the predicted ranks for the first and third trajectories deviate from the corresponding rating.
+Since the soft ranks are differentiable with respect to the reward parameters, minimizing this loss allows the model to adjust \( \hat{r}_\theta \) to better align with the ratings provided by a human.
+See Figure \ref{fig:rmse_diagram} for an overview of the R4 training process.
+Next, we outline several advantages of the rMSE loss over RbRL: \begin{enumerate} \item \textbf{Eliminating hyperparameters:} The RbRL objective requires specifying rating class boundaries $B$.
 A trajectory is assigned to class $k$ only if its return lies between $B_k$ and $B_{k+1}$.
 Our approach does not require such explicitly defined boundaries. \item \textbf{Preserving within-class diversity:} The RbRL objective encourages all trajectories in a class to have predicted returns close to the midpoint $\frac{B_{k} + B_{k+1}}{2}$, thereby ignoring intra-class diversity.
 In contrast, the rMSE objective does not enforce such a constraint, allowing greater flexibility in modeling returns within the same class.
 In Proposition~\ref{prop:consistency}, we show that enforcing such constraints on intra-class variability can be detrimental. \item \textbf{Dynamic rating classes:} The rMSE objective allows the number and structure of rating classes to change dynamically during training.
 This flexibility means raters are not restricted to a fixed rating scheme; they can introduce new classes if they want finer distinctions or merge existing ones when coarser ratings are more natural.
-In contrast, extending the RbRL objective to dynamic classes is non-trivial, as its performance can degrade when the number of bins deviates from the optimal range \citep{rating_based_RL}.\footnote{We confirm this performance degradation in Appendix \ref{sec:add_res}, highlighting this relative advantage of rMSE.} \end{enumerate}
+In contrast, extending the RbRL objective to dynamic classes is non-trivial, as its performance can degrade when the number of bins deviates from the optimal range \citep{rating_based_RL}.\footnote{We confirm this performance degradation in Appendix \ref{sec:add_res}.} \end{enumerate}